pantheon-systems/documentation/source/content/guides/drupal-from-dist.md

 ---
-title: Create a Drupal:latest Site Using a Drupal Distribution
+title: Create a Drupal Site Using a Drupal Distribution
 description: Learn how to create a site using a Drupal distribution.
 cms: "Drupal"
 tags: [site, D8, D9, D10]